Rodz3rd2/gulp-web-dev/README.md

-# Sponge Rod (v3.7.2)
+# Sponge Rod (v3.8.0)

 ## What is Sponge Rod?

-Sponge Rod is a cli tool that change your development work flow.
-What?
-Read the [features](https://github.com/rodrigoiii/sponge-rod#features) instead.
+Sponge Rod is a cli tool that build your assets css, js and images.

 ## Installation
  - Use `npm install --save-dev sponge` command in your terminal to install the dependency.